Earthstar Works

 In general, I'm not amused by the constant refrain that "becoming your parents" is a death knell devoutly to be avoided.
 My parents are no longer alive, but I still resent the implication that they were - simply by virtue of how many years they succeeded in surviving on this planet - somehow unworthy of any honor or emulation whatsoever.
 I certainly hope I reflect positive traits they modeled for or inspired in me.
 They weren't [perfect, of course.
 Neither am I. And neither is "parenta-life coach" Dr. Rick!
 He just acts like he is.

-This time, though, he goes to extremes to be not only officious but also oblivious to the obvious.
 (At least he's in people's homes, not berating them out in public.)
 But he constantly bemoans the fact that various people are, ostensibly like their parents, becoming obsessed with the weather.

 = One white guy whistles at the burgeoning shenanigans of the jet stream.

 = Another tells his friend on the phone about the term "atmospheric river".
-Hey, for one love learning new terms, especially for things in nature.
+Hey, I for one love learning new terms, especially for things in nature.

 = A black guy simply mentions the excessive amount of rainfall he's experiencing to a phone friend.
 Who may, after all, be a neighbor experiencing the same downpour, or a distant friend who lives where such weather doesn't happen.